arindas/manjarno/README.md

 packages were found to be malware in the past.
 So think about a casual user (Manjaro's target demographic are not really power users) installing a harmless-looking AUR package that could potentially mess up their system!

+### Other problems in the Manjaro system updater

+The Manjaro updater [3] does all the bad practices that one could do in a general Linux system and Arch Linux system specifically.
+Each time the system updates, they reinstall some packages to "fix" issues and they use the `--no-confirm` flag (force) every time they do so and various other odd sequences of commands which are just as bad, if not more.

 ## SSL Certificates
 Manjaro let their SSL certificates expire not once, not twice, but thrice [5]!